 Besides Medicare, most companies offer private health insurance to their employees.
 In fact, health insurance represents the highest cost of all benefits.
 According to data discussed by Joe Hadzima, health insurance for an employee making $50,000 a year will cost between $2,000-$3,000 (single employees) and $6,000-$7,000 (for families).
 Similarly, Christina Merhar, Senior Editor for Zane Benefits, states that the yearly amount an employer pays for health insurance in the U.S. runs between $5,000 and $12,000.

-In general, the cost of dental insurance varies depending on factors like the number of employees, the type of coverage provided and the location of your business.
-An article written by Drew Boker for Zenefits states that a small company in California would provide dental insurance ranging from $20 to $50 per person a month, an estimate that fits into the annual cost of $240-$650 that Joe Hadzima assigns to dental insurance.
+In general, the cost of dental insurance varies depending on factors like the number of employees, the type of coverage provided, and the location of your business.
+Generally speaking, dental insurance premiums cost somewhere between $25 to $50 a month, an estimate that fits into the annual cost of $240-$650 that Joe Hadzima assigns to dental insurance.

 Let’s see how all the benefits we have mentioned look for employees with base salaries of $30,000 and $70,000.
 To give you a better idea, we have picked a specific amount for each cost: